hanabi/hanabi.github.io/other-conventions/BGA.md

 This document is written for people who have a bunch of games on [Board Game Arena](https://en.boardgamearena.com/) and may be interested in playing some games with my group on [Hanabi Live](https://www.hanabi.live).
 Since my group uses some advanced conventions, this document should be a quick guide to get BGA players up to speed.

-Why bother branching out from Board Game Arena into the the unknown?
+Why bother taking the time to branch out from Board Game Arena to play Hanabi elsewhere?
 In order to properly answer that question, here's a short introduction on the differences between BGA and Hanabi Live.
 It should explain why, at the very least, you might want to dabble on both platforms.
 If you are already convinced, you can skip this section.

 <br />

 ### Board Game Arena

-Board Game Arena is the most popular place to play Hanabi online and it has players online during all hours of the day.
-As you probably know, it is really easy to hop into a quick 2-player game.
+Board Game Arena is a website that allows people to play all different types of board games.
+It introduced Hanabi on the platform in June 2014, and it is currently the most popular place to play Hanabi online.
+As you probably know, it has players ready to play at most times of the day, making it easy to hop into a quick game.
 Even though you will often be playing with complete strangers, most people on the site play with the same basic conventions, so little coordination is needed.
 And everyone is generally quite friendly!

 Board Game Arena also has an ELO system, which insulates the expert players from the newbies.
 As you move up the ranks, you will start to get games with the same players, which also allows you to get to know everyone in the community a bit more intimately.
 What could be better?